mumblebaj/MMM-WOTD/README.md

 ## Updating

-To update the module to the latest version, use your terminal to go to your MMM-CovidStats module folder and type the following command:
+To update the module to the latest version, use your terminal to go to your MMM-WOTD module folder and type the following command:

 ````
 cd MMM-WOTD